 Léon Zack1892 — 1980

-His works are included in the collections of the Museum of Contemporary Art in Paris, Tate gallery in London, the Royal Museum in Brussels, the Carnegie Institute in Pittsburg, of museums in Nantes, Antwerpen, Venice.
+Leon Zak’s works are kept in the Museum of Modern Art of Paris, the British Tate Gallery (London), the Royal Museum of Brussels, the Carnegie Institute (Pittsburgh), in museums in Nantes, Antwerp, Venice and many others.